.44 Russian: Development history

 In 1872, while in the US, Grand Duke Alexei Alexandrovich visited the Smith & Wesson factory to review the progress of the Russian order.
 The American gun maker made him the gift of an engraved presentation Model 3 valued at more than $400.
-The Duke was also feted with a US government–paid buffalo hunting trip with Buffalo Bill Cody and US generals Philip Sheridan and George Armstrong Custer, where he was impressed with Cody's adeptness with firearms.
+The Grand Duke was also feted with a U.S. government–paid buffalo hunting trip with William Cody and U.S. Army officers Philip Sheridan and George Armstrong Custer, where he was impressed with Cody's adeptness with firearms.

 Over 131,000 S&W Model 3 revolvers were eventually sold to the Russian Army.
 In addition to the S&W-made revolvers, Belgian-, Spanish- and German-made copies were adopted by several European countries and were used until the 1920s.
 The .44 Russian chambering became a hit in the domestic market as well, gaining a reputation as the first American revolver cartridge offering inherent accuracy.
 In time it set many records, eventually becoming known as an established target round, enabling skilled shooters to achieve 3 in groups at 50 yd; notable for the time and still impressive today.